cranjesh/images-test/TheSoldiersLegacyThorough.md

 Her composure wavered, if only for a second.
 "It was locked, kept in his study among his other belongings.
 Three nights ago, it vanished.
 The only ones present were William, Colonel Hawthorne, and Lieutenant Cartwright."

-Holmes’s gaze flickered slightly.
+Holmes's gaze flickered slightly.
 "William.
-Your husband’s brother.
+Your husband's brother.
 You mentioned his resentment?"

 She gave a short, bitter nod.
 "He was furious when the estate passed to Edward.
 He believes it rightfully his, as the eldest son.
 But the will was clear.
-Edward’s father had his reasons."
+Edward's father had his reasons."

 Holmes studied her, his voice measured.
-"Did William’s behaviour change recently?
+"Did William's behaviour change recently?
 Any particular event that heightened his interest in the estate?"

 Katherine frowned in thought.
 "Yes.
-It was around the time he began demanding to see Edward’s documents.
+It was around the time he began demanding to see Edward's documents.
 He accused my husband of hiding something."

-Holmes’s tone remained neutral, though his gaze sharpened.
+Holmes's tone remained neutral, though his gaze sharpened.
 "And what did he believe Edward was hiding?"

 She exhaled slowly.
-"Something to do with our great-uncle’s inheritance.
+"Something to do with our great-uncle's inheritance.
 When he died in India, William became convinced that there were undisclosed assets or properties that should have passed to the estate."

 Holmes tapped his fingers together.
-"And Edward’s response?"
+"And Edward's response?"

 "He dismissed it.
 Claimed William was chasing ghosts.
 But…" She hesitated.
 "Now that I think about it, he never explicitly denied having those documents."